nicolaseckhart/graphql-client/README.md

 Tun run locally install dependencies with `yarn install` and run `yarn dev`.

 ## Clients
-Only clients that support hooks were looked at.

 ### Apollo Client
 - GitHub (15.2k): https://github.com/apollographql/apollo-client